falkr/ttm4175/pages/unit-cli/preparation.md

 :tip:
+There might be performance issues with VNC if you're idle for a prolonged period or reconnect after your host machine went to sleep with the VNC session open.
+In those cases, you can try logging in and out with the `netlab` user.
+To do this, click the mouse icon in the top left corner, click the "power button" at the bottom right of the resulting menu, and select the "Log Out" option.
+After this, you can reconnect with your VNC client and hopefully get improved responsiveness.

+---
+type: figure
+source: img/vnc-relog.png
+---

+:tip:
-If you experience performance issues using VNC, you can try connecting to your lab VM using the x2go software.
+If you still experience performance issues using VNC, you can also try connecting to your lab VM using the x2go software.
 A guide for doing so can be found [here](https://www.ntnu.no/wiki/download/attachments/272859791/ttm4200-openstack-guide.pdf?version=1&modificationDate=1669571371048&api=v2).
 The only difference is that in your case the user name will be `netlab` instead of `ttm4200`.

 # 2) Introduction to the CLI and Documentation of Important Commands